Blaise Aguera y Arcas

 Lazowska received his A.B. from Brown University in 1972 and his Ph.D. from the University of Toronto in 1977, when he joined the University of Washington faculty.

-As CIO, Miller guides the development of technical infrastructure and applications architecture for Avanade.
+Chris Miller guides the development of technical infrastructure and applications architecture for Avanade.
 He also works closely with Microsoft to ensure Avanade's position as an aggressive early adopter of Microsoft enterprise technologies.

 Miller joined Avanade after 16 years at Accenture, where he served as a senior director for Accenture's Collaboration 2.0 program.
-In this role, Miller oversaw a multi-year, award-winning initiative to enable 180,000 global employees with next generation collaboration capabilities.
+In this role, Miller oversaw a multi-year, award-winning initiative to enable 180,000 global employees with next-generation collaboration capabilities.

 Miller's prior experience spans a wide range of technology and consulting functions, focused on leveraging Microsoft technology on a true enterprise scale for Accenture and its clients.
 Miller has held various positions in the IT organization with responsibility for providing the IT products, services and support for many of Accenture's internal business practices, including HR, marketing, facilities, and legal.
-Miller also spent 10 years with Accenture's consulting practice directing large solution-oriented projects at global retail and pharmaceutical clients.
+Miller also spent 10 years with Accenture's consulting practice, directing large solution-oriented projects at global retail and pharmaceutical clients.